-Symptoms/cause – Disintegrating fins; the base of the fins usually reddens.
+Symptoms/cause – Frayed or disintegrating fins; the base of the fins usually reddens.

-Suggested action – Need to improve water quality and consult with your aquatic doctor for treatment.
+Suggested action – Need to improve water quality and consult with your aquatic veterinarian for treatment.

-Symptoms/cause – Discoloration of the eyes and white cottony growth.
+Symptoms/cause – White cottony growth and discoloration of the eyes

-Suggested action – Quarantine your fish and need to use a commercial anti fungal remedy.
+Suggested action – Quarantine your fish and need to use a commercial antifungal remedy as directed.

-Suggested action – Need to upgrade water quality and use a commercial antibacterial remedy as directed.
+Suggested action – Need to improve water quality; use a commercial antibacterial remedy as directed.

-Symptoms/cause – White spots appear on the fins and body of fish; fish also swims awkwardly.
+Symptoms/cause – White spots appear on fins and body; fish rubs against hard objects or swims awkwardly.
+Rapid respirations.

-Suggested action –Immediately quarantine your fish; also need to use a commercial ich remedy for at least two weeks.
+Suggested action –Immediately quarantine your fish; use a commercial ich remedy for at least two weeks.

 Where do Catfish live?